Everything You Need to Know About CIPD’s New 2021 Qualifications

 Recognised globally as the gold standard in HR training, the Chartered Institute of Personnel and Development‘s qualifications are about to be updated.
 Launching in January 2021, the new look qualifications have been designed to reflect changes in the world of work, as well as the changing role of HR professionals.

-So if you’re keen to work in the people profession, or you’re looking to further your HR career, read on, as we provide a comprehensive overview of the new qualifications and the professional map at their core.
+So if you’re keen to work in the people profession, or you’re looking to further your HR career with an CIPD online HR course, read on, as we provide a comprehensive overview of the new qualifications and the professional map at their core.